 Make sure you practice the sessions at home.
-Repetition is crucial.
+Repetition is crucial for learning.

 Get other family members involved so they can model the skill to your child.

 Don’t criticize what your child didn’t do, instead praise what your child did right or any new attempt.
 Change is difficult!
 Acknowledge success..the little efforts and the small gains.

 Don’t Give Up!